The McKinsey 7-S Model Framework, Explained (2024)

 - Shared Values

-The McKinsey 7-S Framework then categorizes these elements into two categories: hard and soft elements.
+The McKinsey 7-S Framework then categorizes these seven elements into two categories: hard elements and soft elements.

 The strategy element is a detailed plan that organizations create for successful change implementation and to gain a competitive edge.
 A well-crafted strategy is aligned with the other six elements of the 7-S model and is reinforced by a strong vision, mission, and values.